MartinGalvanCastro/ProyectoBI/README.md

 Classification of Tweets with depression.

 ## Contents:
-- [Traning CSV:](https://www.kaggle.com/fiorela/data-depresion) Dataset with tweets, has a categorical variable to check if tweets may have depression indications or not
+- [CSV:](https://www.kaggle.com/fiorela/data-depresion) Dataset with tweets, has a categorical variable to check if tweets may have depression indications or not
-- [Validation CSV:](https://www.kaggle.com/kazanova/sentiment140) Dataset with various tweets.

 ## Needed dependencies: